daaronr/eamt_gitbook_public/implementation-and-practical-tips/implementation-and-collecting-data-issues/targeted-ad-on-fb-with-variations-setup.md

 Suppose we wish to create a targeted ad for a particular Facebook audience.
 For example, we might wish to put an ad

-* in the 'feed' of Americans whose birthday is coming up within the next week,
+* in the 'feed' of French people whose marathon is coming up within the next week,
-* giving them a link to a page encouraging them to start a birthday fundraiser
+* giving them a link to a page encouraging them to start a marathon fundraiser

 Here, I chose "Get more website Visitors". ...
 Then "Edit Audience"